nschonni/windows-itpro-docs/windows/deployment/windows-autopilot/existing-devices.md

    - Click **Accept**

 4. Next, retrieve and display all the Autopilot profiles available in the specified Intune tenant in JSON format:

-    #### Retrieve profiles in Autopilot for existing devices JSON format

     ```powershell
     Get-AutopilotProfile | ConvertTo-AutopilotConfigurationJSON